Herbert Penny: Issue

 His eldest son, Magnus Penny, fought in the First World War and gained the rank of Lieutenant-Commander in the service of the Royal Navy Volunteer Reserve.
-He lived to the age of 90, passing away on 4 July 1984.
+He lived to the age of 90, dying on 4 July 1984.
 Magnus Penny's eldest son, Errol Forssman Penny (father of Conrad Penny), served in the Second World War with the South African Union Defence Force's Duke of Edinburgh's Own Rifles in East and North Africa (Western Desert Campaign) from 1939 to 1944 and went behind German lines on reconnaissance.

 Death

 Herbert Penny died 14 August 1938 at the age of 71 owing to heart-failure after a very short illness.
 The funeral in Cape Town was followed by a procession to the Woltemade cemetery in Maitland, Cape Town.
 The service was conducted by the Reverend Harold Beardmore, Royal Navy.

 The pall-bearers were Colonel A. Beck, Secretary of the Navy League; Lieutenant Colonel W.E.
 Puntis OBE VD, Federal President of the Navy League; Mr R.H.
 Hawke, Mr D.K.
 Sloan, Nr T.E.
 Archer and MR T.A.F.
 Jackson.

-His wife, Carlotta Elvira de Conceciao Forssman died before him, and died on 27 September 1927.
+His wife, Carlotta Elvira de Conceciao Forssman died before him on 27 September 1927.